brandmaker/devportal-website/src/content/guides/mbi.md

 ## Introduction

-With Release 7.3, BrandMaker provides the “Message Based Integration Service” for the first time.
-This central service is used for the customer-side integration of the BrandMaker system into the customer’s infrastructure.
+With Release 7.3, Uptempo provides the “Message Based Integration Service” for the first time.
+This central service is used for the customer-side integration of the Uptempo system into the customer’s infrastructure.

 The service is based on the so-called “publish / subscribe” principle.
-Starting with the Job Manager module in Release 7.3, all modules in BrandMaker send information about user transactions in the system to the MBI.
+Starting with the Job Manager module in Release 7.3, all modules in Uptempo send information about user transactions in the system to the MBI.
 Subscribers to the Service may receive and process these Transaction Messages.

-In this way, loose coupling of the BrandMaker system and its modules with third-party applications is possible.
-Furthermore, the extensive APIs of the BrandMaker system and its modules are available to third-party applications to read or modify further data.
+In this way, loose coupling of the Uptempo system and its modules with third-party applications is possible.
+Furthermore, the extensive APIs of the Uptempo system and its modules are available to third-party applications to read or modify further data.

 ### Terminology